cdriehuys/dotfiles/README.md

 other than `.dotfiles`, but it must be in the `$HOME` directory so that `stow` creates links in the right place.

 Use `stow` on each desired bundle.
+In some cases, `stow --no-folding` may be desired to avoid symlinks that are too broad.

 ## Post-Installation Configuration